ehsanlotfi/cheatsheets/!C#.md

     - `IQueryable`: Used for `querying` data from external sources like `databases` (e.g., `LINQ` to `SQL`).
 It supports `Deferred Execution` and allows dynamic query building through Expression Trees.

 1. #### Delegate VS Event
+    - A `Delegate` is a method pointer that can be `called directly`, while an Event is a restricted delegate that can only be `triggered by the class` that defines it.
     - `Delegate`: A `pointer` type that can hold references to one or more methods.
 When invoked, the method associated with it gets executed.
 Delegate is used to implement design patterns like `Observer` and `Callback`.
         - `Default Delegate`: A delegate that points to a specific method.
             ```